Guidelines for graduate students in the CIMR and the Departments of Haematology and Medical Genetics

 - A PhD proposal/mock grant application;

-- An oral examination on the collected output (‘portfolio’) with two Examiners
+- An oral examination on the collected output (‘portfolio’) with at least two examiners

 After successful completion of the MRes, and recommendation to progress, students will continue to the PhD element of the programme.
-Please see below information for PhD students.
+Please see the information below for PhD students.

 Information for PhD Students